Rare Event Analysis via Stochastic Optimal Control: Solving the SOC committor estimation problem

 If $\hat{\phi} \in \mathcal{F}$ is a first-order critical point of $\mathcal{L}_{\mathrm{VM}_{v,\kappa}}$, i.e.\ for any perturbation $\eta \in C^{2+\alpha}(\mathbb{R}^d)$ we have $\frac{\partial}{\partial \varepsilon} \mathcal{L}_{\mathrm{VM}_{v,\kappa}}(\hat{\phi} + \varepsilon \eta) \big|_{\varepsilon = 0} = 0$, then $\hat{\phi}(x) = \Phi(x)$ and $u^{\star}(x) = -\sigma^{\top}\nabla \hat{\phi}(x)$ for all $x \in \mathbb{R}^d$. \end{theorem} \end{thmbox}

 While $v$ and $\kappa$ are in principle arbitrary, they should be chosen to make training efficient.
-In the idealized case where $q_{\xi}$ is known, a natural choice is the drift of the $\kappa$-rescaled reactive process~\eqref{eq:rescaled_reactive_SDE_kappa} introduced in~\Cref{sec:methodology}:
+In the idealized case where $q_{\xi}$ and $\tilde{q}_{\xi}$ are known, a natural choice is the drift of the $\kappa$-rescaled reactive process~\eqref{eq:rescaled_reactive_SDE_kappa} introduced in~\Cref{sec:methodology}: